- How do I enter?

 A link to a video or website is a great addition.
 We still need your written submission.Top

 When is the "pitch" round?

-6 finalists will be chosen to pitch in front of a panel of judges, on May 8, 2019 (tentatively).Top
+5-6 finalists will be chosen to pitch in front of a panel of judges, three weeks after the Challenge deadline.Top

 What if I am not available to be here for the "pitch" round?